B.R. Derby Class 108 DMU “Spirit of Speyside”

 The first locomotive on the line under KDRA auspices was this Clayton 0-4-0 Diesel Shunter, known as “The Wee Mac”.
 The locomotive, built in 1979, spent its short career as a pilot at the Royal Navy Dockyard, Rosyth.
 It was bought and donated to the Railway by the Macallan Distillery, painted in their livery, complete with whisky bottle on the exhaust! (left photo above) The Wee Mac had been outside in all weathers for many years so its paint work was beginning to look increasingly shabby.
 The right photo, above, shows The Wee Mac in its current condition (2013) fitted with our weed killing spray rig.
 The name “The Wee Mac” has been retained in grateful recognition of the Macallan Distillery’s generous donation of the loco.

-The Wee Mac was one of the first users of the shed where it has been rubbed down, primed, undercoated and is now receiving its top coat.
-The following photos show the progress.
+The Wee Mac was one of the first users of the shed where it was rubbed down, primed, undercoated and received its top coat.
+The following photos show the current condition of the loco.